jsdiekmann/reddit-client/README.md

 # Reddit-Client Project

 ## Description
-This application allows users to search for subreddit and filter the posts within that subreddit.
+This application allows users to search for subreddits and filter the posts within that subreddit.

 ## Technologies